Should You Migrate to Open Source Model?

 Takeaway

-For classification tasks like intent recognition, open-source models offer control and continuous improvement capabilities that commercial APIs cannot match.
+For classification tasks like intent recognition, open-source models offer operational control that commercial APIs cannot match.

-The question isn’t “Can open-source match GPT-4o-mini?” (likely yes, with testing).
+The question isn’t “Can open-source match GPT-4o-mini?” (possibly—testing will determine this for your specific use case).